sc-2021-ccu-lanl-statistics/simulation-project/README.md

 reliable systems to the average makespans for the given baseline systems.

-If one wants to run the simulation again you must specify a different output folder.
+To run the simulation again you must specify a different output folder.

     python3 run_simulation --output ~/experiments/___name___

-If one wants to use different parameters you must specify a different config file
+To use different parameters you must specify a different config file

     python3 run_simulation --config sample.config --output ~/experiments/___name___